CINievas/real-time-loss-tools/docs/03_Input.md

 Once these parameters are retrieved, the Real-Time Loss Tools create the associated rupture XML file and place it under `main_path/ruptures/rla/`.

+The connection between each RLA trigger and a set of parameters in the `source_parameters.csv` file is provided by the `event_id`, which is indicated in the corresponding catalogue file of the trigger.

+For any RLA trigger, if a rupture XML file is indicated in the `triggering.csv` file, it will be used and any parameters that may exist in the `source_parameters.csv` file for this earthquake will be ignored.
+Note that the sole existence of a rupture XML file under `ruptures/rla` does not imply that it will be used: its name must be listed in the `rupture_xml` column of the `triggering.csv` file.

+Any provided rupture XML files must follow the OpenQuake format.

 ## Exposure Model